Superconducting Cloud Chamber

-If the quantum states on each side of the insulator feel a voltage difference\footnote{Voltage can also be replaced by any interaction potential involving electrons, such as gravitational potential~\cite{Jain:1987zz,Ummarino:2020loo,Christodoulou:2023hyt,Cheng:2024zde} and the fifth-force potential~\cite{Cheng:2024yrn}.} $\Delta V$, their phase difference can evolve over time according to the Schrodinger equation as $d\phi/dt = 2e \Delta V$.
-The factor of 2 arises from the fact that a Cooper pair consists of two electrons.
+If the quantum states on each side of the insulator feel a voltage difference\footnote{Voltage can also be replaced by any interaction potential involving electrons, such as gravitational potential~\cite{Jain:1987zz,Ummarino:2020loo,Christodoulou:2023hyt,Cheng:2024zde} and the fifth-force potential~\cite{Cheng:2024yrn}.} $\Delta V$, their phase difference can evolve over time as $d\phi/dt = e^* \Delta V$ where $e^* = 2e$ is the Cooper pair charge.
 A charged particle passing by a JJ can induce a potential and phase difference across the junction.
 As shown in \gfig{fig:singleUnit}, an unknown charged particle $\chi$ flies past the junction at a distance of $d$ with a velocity $v_\chi$.
+For generality, let the particle trajectory form an angle $\theta$ with the JJ plane.
 Assuming the particle carries a charge $\epsilon e$, there exists a distance-dependent potential around it, with a magnitude of $V(r) = \epsilon e/(4 \pi r)$.
 Due to the thickness $\delta$ of the insulator in JJ, there is a distance difference of $\delta$ between the superconductors on either side of the insulating layer and the charged particle.
 Since the electric field is shielded inside superconductors, a voltage difference only exists across the junction.
 This voltage is also a function of time because of the motion of charged particle.
-When the distance $d$ is much larger than the planar dimensions of the JJ, the JJ can be taken as one-dimensional and the accumulated phase difference is the integration over the entire time domain as,
+When the distance $d$ is much larger than the planar dimensions of the JJ, the accumulated phase difference is the integration over the entire time domain as,

+When the trajectory is parallel to the plane, the asymmetry between the two superconductors is maximal, giving the largest signal.
+For $\theta = \pi/2$, the superconductors are symmetric to the trajectory and the phase evolution during the entry and exit of particle cancels.

-The thickness of the insulating layer is typically $\delta=1$\,nm, which is tiny compared to the overall size of a JJ ($\sim 10\,\mu$m) and the distance $d$ (which is $d \simeq 1\,$mm as explained in the section after the next).
+The thickness of the insulating layer is typically $\delta=1$\,nm, which is tiny compared to the overall size of a JJ ($\sim 10\,\mu$m) and the distance $d$ (The distance $d$ is constrained by geometrical aspects of the set-up around $d \simeq 1\,$mm as will explained in Sec.
+IV.
 With $\delta \ll d$, the above integration can be calculated analytically,